fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 Review your session prompt
 This prompt appears when user is already authenticated.
 ShowSecurityKeyBackupPrompt has been used to hide this prompt.
 Remove the I trust server prompt screen
-Its been implemented through `homeserver.yaml` config value.
+Its been implemented through homeserver.yaml config value.
 Hide liberate your communication text
-Its been hidden with custom config value `ShowLiberateYourCommunicationText` in our config.
+Its been hidden with custom config value ShowLiberateYourCommunicationText in our config.
 ACT government logo
-A secondary image has been used and read from config value `logo.logo_secondary.imgUrl`.
+A secondary image has been used and read from config value logo_secondary.imgUrl.
 This uses standard ACT Govt Logo which is horizontal.
 ACT government logo on pre login screen
 Vertical ACT government logo has been used for this purpose.
 A config value cant be used for this as app-web is not query that setting in front end.
 Only on react sdk you can use config to retrieve that value.
 This one uses ACT gov logo that ends with _vertical keyword.